 If the owner were to suddenly disappear – voluntarily or involuntarily – the firm would decline rapidly and may even collapse in time because no one was trained or equipped to step up and into the owner's shoes and keep it afloat, much less grow it.

-In short, while these firms were profitable and had the appearance of success, there was no business value to speak of because they were too dependent on their owners.
+In short, while these firms were profitable and had the appearance of success, there was no transferable value to speak of because they were too dependent on their owners.

 Let that sink in for a moment.
-They all owned successful and profitable – but worthless – businesses.
+They all owned fabulously successful and profitable – but worthless! – businesses.

 GETTING MORE FOR YOUR BUSINESS

-This observation led me to develop and implement a system that would generate a healthy cash flow – sustainable, predictable, and transferable – designed to minimizes dependence on the owner.
+This observation led me to develop and implement a system that would give them the best chance to generate healthy cash flow – sustainable, predictable, and transferable – designed to minimizes dependence on the owner.

 Of course, it was easier said than done.

-It entailed implementing a strategic plan and sticking to it instead of operating at the whim of the owner, developing a firm-wide growth strategy rather than depending on the owner’s rainmaking skills, documenting business and operational processes and having everyone follow them, managing business risks, tightening up legal documents, formalizing financial controls, and so on.
+It entailed implementing a strategic plan with discipline instead of operating at the whim of the owner, developing a firm-wide growth strategy rather than depending on the owner’s rainmaking skills, documenting business and operational processes and having everyone (including the owner) follow them, managing business risks, tightening up legal documents, formalizing financial controls, and so on.

 Sounds simple enough, right?
 But it was hard work.
-Really hard and time-consuming.
+Really hard and really time-consuming.

-If you own a business or a professional practice, growing and protecting the value of your business (or practice), and eventually monetizing such value, is enormously consequential to achieving financial freedom.
+First, if you own a business or a professional practice, growing and protecting the value of your business, and eventually monetizing such value, is enormously consequential to achieving financial freedom.

-Said differently, the net amount that ends up in your pocket after selling your business – after taxes, after fees, after paying off outstanding loans and bills, after everything – can directly, and quite literally, impact what you can and can't afford in retirement and how much you can and can't leave to their heirs and charities.
+Said differently, the net amount that ends up in your pocket after selling your business – after taxes, after fees and commissions, after paying off outstanding loans and bills, after everything – can directly, and quite literally, impact what you can and can't afford in retirement and how much you can and can't leave to your heirs and/or charities.